ilyak/libxm/README.md

 # libxm 2.0 (beta)

-Libxm is a C/C++ library that provides routines for efficient operations (e.g., contractions) on very large (terabytes in size) disk-based block-tensors.
+Libxm is a distributed-parallel C/C++ library that provides routines for efficient operations (e.g., contractions) on very large (terabytes in size) disk-based block-tensors.

 With libxm tensors can be stored on hard disks which allows for virtually unlimited data size.
 Data are asynchronously prefetched to main memory for fast